strace - trace system calls and signals

 - -e expr

-- A qualifying expression which modifies which events to trace or how to
+- Modifies which events to trace or how to trace them by specifying a

 - [qualifier=][!]value[,value]...